mcx/locosim/Readme.md

 Locosim is composed by a **roscontrol** node called **ros_impedance_controller** (written in C++) that interfaces a python ROS node (where the controller is written) to a Gazebo simulator.
 All the didactic labs have a description, with exercises of increasing complexity, in the folder **lab_descriptions** inside robot_control submodule.
 For each controller, plotting / logging utilities are available to evaluate the results together with a configuration file (LX_conf.py) to change the controller parameters.

-You have 3 ways to get the Locosim code: 1) with a virtual machine 2) with docker 3) by manual installation of dependencies.
+You have 3 ways to get the Locosim code:   1) with docker 2) by manual installation of dependencies.

 **Note**: If you intend to use Locosim for your *research* please cite: